Willphillips96/Phishing-Analysis-and-Email-Forensics-Lab/README.md

    ## Remediation of Phishing Emails

-   Objective 1: To identify the brand this email was tailored to impersonate - After copying and pasting the body of the email into Azure Message Analyzer I identified that "Netflix" was the brand.
+   Objective 1: Identify the brand this email was tailored to impersonate - After copying and pasting the body of the email into Azure Message Analyzer I identified that "Netflix" was the brand.
 I will show the txt file and then the Analyzer with the info below.

    <img width="464" alt="image" src="https://github.com/user-attachments/assets/40b6e20c-2654-4b50-b96c-a5b690f6bb5a">